The Amalgamation Property for automorphisms of ordered abelian groups: Dependent positive theories

 Fix a sufficiently large cardinal $\bar{\kappa}$.
-We will say a set is $\emph{small}$ if it is of cardinality smaller than $\bar{\kappa}$. \begin{convention} We will assume our positive theory $T$ has JCP so we can work in a \emph{monster model} $\monster$ (sometimes also called a universal domain), that is: \begin{itemize} \item \emph{positively existentially closed}: $\monster$ is a pec model; \item \emph{very homogeneous}: every partial immersion $f\from \monster \to \monster$ with small domain and codomain extends to an automorphism of $\monster$; \item \emph{very saturated}: every finitely satisfiable small set of positive formulas over $\monster$ is satisfiable in $\monster$. \end{itemize} We will assume all parameter sets to be small, except when we consider the monster model of a superset of it as a parameter set. \end{convention} We will write $\tp(a/B)$ for the set of all positive formulas over $B$ satisfied by $a$.
+We will say a set is $\emph{small}$ if it is of cardinality smaller than $\bar{\kappa}$. \begin{ass} Until the end of the paper, unless otherwise stated, we assume that $T$ is a positive theory with the JCP, so we can (and will) work in a \emph{monster model} $\monster$ (sometimes also called a universal domain), that is: \begin{itemize} \item \emph{positively existentially closed}: $\monster$ is a pec model; \item \emph{very homogeneous}: every partial immersion $f\from \monster \to \monster$ with small domain extends to an automorphism of $\monster$; \item \emph{very saturated}: every finitely satisfiable small set of positive formulas over $\monster$ is satisfiable in $\monster$. \end{itemize} We will assume all parameter sets to be small, except when we consider the monster model or a superset of it as a parameter set. \end{ass} We will write $\tp(a/B)$ for the set of all positive formulas over $B$ satisfied by $a$.
 So we have $\tp(a/B) = \tp(a'/B)$ if and only if there is an automorphism $f\from \monster \to \monster$ fixing $B$ pointwise such that $f(a) = a'$.
 We also write $a \equiv_B a'$ in this case.
-By a maximal type (over $A$) in $T$ we will mean a maximal consistent with $T$ set of positive formulas (over $A$).
-By a partial type (over $A$) in $T$ we will mean any consistent set of positive formulas (over $A$).
+By a \emph{maximal type} (over $A$) in $T$ we will mean a maximal consistent with $T$ set of positive formulas (over $A$).
+Equivalently, it is the set of positive formulas satisfied by a tuple \emph{of the monster model}.\footnote{In particular, it is a tuple from a pec model, cf.~\Cref{rem:primetypes}.} By a partial type (over $A$) in $T$ we will mean any consistent set of positive formulas (over $A$).
 We sometimes refer to types as \emph{positive types}.
-With the exception of \Cref{rem:primetypes} and the discussion surrounding it, we exclusively work with \emph{maximal} types, that is, types of tuples from a pec model (unless we are talking of partial types).
+From now until \Cref{rem:primetypes}, we will exclusively work with maximal types (unless we are talking of partial types).